Ankle Fracture in Emergency Medicine Medication

 Gentamicin (Gentacidin, Garamycin)

 Aminoglycoside antibiotic used for gram-negative bacterial coverage.
 Commonly used in combination with both an agent against gram-positive organisms and one that covers anaerobes.
-Used in conjunction with ampicillin or vancomycin for prophylaxis in patients with open fractures.
+Used in conjunction with ampicillin or vancomycin for prophylaxis in patients with open fracture.

 Vancomycin (Vancocin)